wmdataphys/Deep_hpDIRC/README.md

 # Import Notes:

+April 2022 - I included code to run tests with tail modification on real data in the CherenkovPhotons dataset.
+If you do not want this you can simply comment it out and include .to_numpy() on the reading of the .csv file.
+Have not implemented this on a config level basis yet.
+Not sure if it will stay.

 If you are running on real data or simulation make sure to check the create_data.py folder and implement the correct maximum time!!!

 To run an interactive job: salloc -N -n 8 --gpus=1 --time=01:00:00